 What is Masala sauce?

-Masala sauce is an Indian curry sauce made of tomato puree, cream and lots of Indian spices including turmeric and garam masala that turn the sauce orange.
-Others delicious spices in Masala sauce are garlic, cumin, cilantro and it’s the combination of all these spices that makes this Masala sauce flavorsome.
+Masala sauce is an Indian curry sauce made of tomato puree, cream, and lots of Indian spices including turmeric and garam masala that turn the sauce orange.
+Other delicious spices in Masala sauce are garlic, cumin, cilantro and it’s the combination of all these spices that makes this Masala sauce flavorsome.